yatingz205/bios-611-project/README.md

 #### Generate Results
  - Type `make report.pdf` in the terminal to create the final report.
+ - Each R script generates the figures for a particular section.
+If interested in the analysis in a particular section, run load_data.R first, and then the R script for that section.

 ## Appendix:
 **Dataset link and reference:**